jeannesbryan/relay-station/SECURITY.md

 ---

 ## 🔴 3.
-Bot Fight Mode & Security Level
+Bot Fight Mode & Security Settings
-Cloudflare's Bot Fight Mode throws JS challenges to suspicious visitors.
-If the global security level is too aggressive, your human friends won't be able to load your Public Hologram (Timeline) without getting stuck on a loading screen.
+Cloudflare automatically protects your domain, but throwing manual JS challenges or "Under Attack" modes can severely disrupt the E2E P2P network.

 **Action:**
 1. Go to **Security** > **Bots**.
 2. Ensure **Bot Fight Mode** is toggled **ON** to block actual malicious scrapers.
 3. Then, go to **Security** > **Settings** on the left sidebar.
-4. Ensure your **Security Level** is set to **Medium**. *(Do not use "I'm Under Attack!" unless you are actively being targeted, as it will completely sever P2P machine communications).*
+4. Under the **Configurations** section, ensure that **I'm under attack mode** is **Disabled**. *(Do not enable this unless you are actively being targeted by a massive DDoS attack, as it will completely sever P2P machine communications).*

 ---